Philip W. Johnston

-Philip W. Johnston (July 21, 1944 in Chelsea, Massachusetts) is an American businessman, politician and former Secretary of Human Services in Massachusetts and Regional Administrator of Health and Human Services for New England.
+Philip W. Johnston (July 21, 1944 – April 5, 2025) was an American businessman and politician who was Secretary of Human Services in Massachusetts and Regional Administrator of Health and Human Services for New England.

+Early life and career

-Johnston received a Bachelor of Arts degree from the University of Massachusetts Amherst and a Master of Arts degree from the John F. Kennedy School of Government at Harvard University.
+Johnston was born on July 21, 1944.
+He received a Bachelor of Arts degree from the University of Massachusetts Amherst and a Master of Arts degree from the John F. Kennedy School of Government at Harvard University.

-In 1996, Johnston founded and is president of Johnston Associates, a communications and public affairs consulting firm.
-He is Chair of the Board of the Blue Cross and Blue Shield of Massachusetts Foundation, the Massachusetts Health Policy Forum, and the Robert F. Kennedy Center for Justice and Human Rights.
-He also sits on the Boards of the University of Massachusetts, the Kenneth B. Schwartz Center, the Robert F. Kennedy Children's Action Corps, the Massachusetts Medicaid Policy Institute, the Roosevelt Institute, and Stop Handgun Violence.
+In 1996, Johnston founded and was president of Johnston Associates, a communications and public affairs consulting firm.
+He was Chair of the Board of the Blue Cross and Blue Shield of Massachusetts Foundation, the Massachusetts Health Policy Forum, and the Robert F. Kennedy Center for Justice and Human Rights.
+He also sat on the Boards of the University of Massachusetts, the Kenneth B. Schwartz Center, the Robert F. Kennedy Children's Action Corps, the Massachusetts Medicaid Policy Institute, the Roosevelt Institute, and Stop Handgun Violence.

 He was elected to the state legislature five times.
 From 1984 to 1991, he was Secretary of Human Services in the Commonwealth of Massachusetts under Governor Michael Dukakis.
 He was also executive director of the Robert F. Kennedy Memorial Center for Human Rights in Washington, D.C.
 In 1992, he was appointed by U.S. President Bill Clinton as the New England Director for the U.S. Department of Health and Human Services, where he served until 1996.
 Johnston was twice elected chair of the Massachusetts Democratic Party, in 2000 and 2004.